g-omarsdottir/practise-javascript-main/README.md

 ## Features
 The website is responsive on all device sizes.
-The user lands on landing page.
-After entering a username and submitting it, the user is automatically forwarded to the game page.
+The user lands on a landing page.
+After entering a username and submitting it, the user is automatically forwarded to the game section.
 After completing the game, the user has the option to return to game page to play again.
 The user does not have the option to navigate between the pages.
 Buttons have pseuodelinks to give users feedback when mouse is hovered over the buttons by increasing fontsize and slight change of color, as well as when a button is clicked by increasing fontsize and changing colors even more.

 ### Interactive Elements